KDE/kimageformats/README.md

 - `HDR_HALF_QUALITY`: on read, a 16-bit float image is returned instead of a 32-bit float one.

+### The IFF plugin

+Interchange File Format is a chunk-based format.
+Since the original 1985 version, various extensions have been created over time.

+The plugin supports the following image data:
+- FORM ILBM (Interleaved Bitmap): Electronic Arts’ IFF standard for Interchange File Format (EA IFF 1985).
+ILBM is a format to handle raster images, specifically an InterLeaved bitplane BitMap image with color map.
+  It supports from 1 to 8-bit indexed images with HAM, Halfbride, and normal encoding.
+It also supports interleaved 24-bit RGB and 32-bit RGBA extension without color map.
+- FORM ILBM 64: ILBM extension to support 48-bit RGB and 64-bit RGBA encoding.
+- FORM ACBM (Amiga Contiguous BitMap): It supports uncompressed ACBMs by converting them to ILBMs at runtime.
+- FORM RGBN / RGB8: It supports 13-bit and 25-bit RGB images with compression
+  type 4.
+- FORM PBM: PBM is a chunky version of IFF pictures.
+It supports 8-bit images with color map only.
+- FOR4 CIMG (Maya Image File Format): It supports 24/48-bit RGB and 32/64-bit
+  RGBA images.

+The plugin does not load images with non-standard SHAM/CTBL chunks due to the lack of clear specifications.

 ### The JP2 plugin

 **This plugin can be disabled by setting `KIMAGEFORMATS_JP2` to `OFF`